mohrsalt/entropy-based-decoding/README.md

 ## Entropy-Based Decoding for Retrieval-Augmented Large Language Models

+This repo provides the source code and data of our paper.

 ### Requirements

 Please install the main requirements by running `pip install -r requirements.txt`.